kwurst/CS-472/Syllabus.md

 For each "robot" you encounter, write an analysis of its behavior, hardware and software.

 * Differing numbers of analyses are required for different passing grades.
 See the table under *Course Grade Determination*.
+    * I will only accept one Robotics Technology in Everyday Life analysis per week. **You cannot wait until the end of the semester and then turn in all of your analyses.**

 *A more complete specification for "Acceptable" (passing) analyses will be given during the semester.*